 The Forklift shall be maintained and operated by a governmental agency, or other entity operating under the authority of a governmental agency, for the purpose of supporting Emergency Operations,

-The Forklift is operated less than 200 per calendar year for purposes other than supporting Emergency Operations.
+The Forklift is operated less than 200 hours per calendar year for purposes other than supporting Emergency Operations.
 The Regulation does not limit operating hours accrued during the support of Emergency Operations.

 Reporting.
 The Fleet Operator shall comply with all reporting requirements set forth in Section 3009(g) of this Regulation.